knoxa/knoxa.github.io/text/names/index.md

 Attributes (names) towards the top of the lattice are associated with more objects (tokens) than attributes towards the bottom.
 The top attributes are therefore "longer" names that tend to have more tokens.
 I can argue that this makes them more likely to identify a specific individual and make a person object from each of of these top concepts.
-I get three person objects from this assumption:
+I'll call this the "top concepts are people" assumption.
+It gives me three person objects:

 	Person 1
 		General Sir J. Wolfe Murray